openedx-unsupported/devstack/README.md

-# devstack
+# edX Devstack

 Get up and running quickly with edX services.

+If you are seeking info on the Vagrant-based devstack, please see https://openedx.atlassian.net/wiki/display/OpenOPS/Running+Devstack.
-This project is meant to replace the traditional Vagrant VM "devstack" with a multi-container approach driven by Docker Compose.
-You should run any Make targets described below on your local machine, not from within a VM.
+This project is meant to replace the traditional Vagrant-based devstack with a multi-container approach driven by [Docker Compose](https://docs.docker.com/compose/).
+It is still in the alpha/beta testing phase.
+Support for this project is limited at the moment, so it may take a while to respond to issues.

+You should run any Make targets described below on your local machine, _not_ from within a VM.

 ## Getting Started